100thCoin/AccuracyCoin/README.md

   2: The OAM DMA should use the value of the second write to $4014 as the page number.
 Requires precise DMC DMA timing, results are tested via a sprite zero hit.
   3: Only a single OAM DMA should occur despite two writes to $4014.

+### CHR ROM is not Writable
+  1: Writes to the PPU Address space from the range $0000 through $1FFF should not overwrite teh CHR data if the cartridge has CHR ROM instead of CHR RAM.

 ### Attributes as Tiles
   1: Moving the PPU t register to an attribute table should render the attribute bytes as tile data in scanlines 0 to 15.
 Results are tested via a sprite zero hit.
   2: With the t register pointing to an attribute table, scanlines 16 to 239 should be from the same nametable as the attributes.